crweber9874/avp_public_opinion/README.md

 $\texttt{recode.R}$: Various functions used in the analysis
 $\texttt{orderedLogit.R}$: The analysis consists of estimating a series of ordered logit models.
 The sript creates an "ordered logit" function, then I loop through a series of questions to estimate the models.
 The output is a series of tables, which I export to the $\texttt{data/}$ folder.
-These data are used in the visualizations
+These data are used in the visualizations.